|

 The best way to really experience Hanoi's Old Quarter is on foot.
 As you explore the route below, stop for coffee at a local cafe or a storefront geared to tourists in the backpacker area of the quarter.
 Stop for a chat; folks are busy but friendly if you take the time to connect.
 Photographers will want to set out early and catch the dynamic colors of the morning sun, which set off the rich yellowed plaster of older buildings and makes the colors of produce in the markets more vibrant.

-This route is a large clockwise circle through the Old Quarter.
-Walking times vary depending on your clip and your interest in the details, but generally, allow a few hours.
 Note: Try to study the map discreetly and know your next turn before arriving at an intersection.
-If you ask for directions, motorbike taxi drivers will just implore you to hire them for a ride and even try to confuse you.
+If you ask for directions, motorbike or taxi drivers will just implore you to hire them for a ride and even try to confuse you.
 Learn to look for distinct rooflines.
 Just a short time in the Old Quarter will have you distinguishing a Chinese temple or community house from a tube house or more French-influenced construction.

 1. Hoan Kiem Lake

-Start with a visit to the Ngoc Son pagoda on the north end of the lake.
-Cross the red Bridge of the Rising Sun to reach the temple.
-From this most prominent point in the city, follow the northern edge of the lake heading west and cross over the busy traffic circle.
+Start with a visit to the Ngoc Son pagoda on the North end of the lake.
+Cross the red bridge of the rising sun to reach the temple.
+From this most prominent point in the city, follow the Northern edge of the lake heading west and cross over the busy traffic circle.
 This busy square is known as the Dong Kinh Nghia Thuc Square (The Tonkin Free School Movement Sq.), named for the early-20th-century nationalist movement that would eventually spawn grassroots Communism in Vietnam.

 West from the square is: